 So, I hope you’ll allow yourself to be surprised along with your child, not merely when reading Jesus and the Very Big Surprise, but at the great goodness of our God.
 After all, Jesus asks us to come like little children.
 Recover your sense of wonder and be surprised.

-Carolyn Leiloglou writes poems and stories for children which have been published in Clubhouse Jr., Ladybug, and Wildflowers.
-She is the author of the Noah Green Junior Zookeeper series, and her debut picture book, Library’s Most Wanted, releases spring 2020.
+Carolyn Leiloglou is the author of Library’s Most Wanted and the Noah Green Junior Zookeeper series.
+Her poems and stories have been published in Highlights, Clubhouse Jr., Cricket, and more.
 You can find her on her blog, housefullofbookworms.com, where she reviews her favorite children’s books each month.